 And that brings us to the modern world of pit bulls.

-The absence of purpose breeding means most pit bull dogs are a grab bag of traits.
-Most of the ones I have met in my career have been better described as “pet bulls.”
-The most conflict they want is a little bit of tug, or chasing a treat, but are generally happy to be overweight couch potatoes.
+The absence of purpose breeding means most pit bulls are a grab bag of traits.
+Most of the ones I have met in my career would be better described as pet bulls.
+The most conflict they want is a little bit of tug or chasing a treat.
+They are generally happy being couch potatoes.
 They have strong social attachments, which is why pit bull advocates and apologists are so vigorous in their defense of the breed.
-Few dogs will love you as much as a good pit bull, because few have been selected for that trait as much as they were.
+Few dogs will love you as much as a good pit bull because few have been selected for that trait as much as they were.

-If you have a pit bull who is physically tough, has a strong social attachment to humans and is game about that attachment, you may have the ideal dog for children to interact with.
-They are going to be more tolerant of the clumsiness of the child, and if the child pulls an ear, or pokes an eye, that dog is far less likely to bite the kid than a less game, socially attached and physically tough dog.
+If you have a pit bull who is physically tough, has a strong social attachment to humans, and is game about that attachment, you may have the ideal dog for children to interact with.
+They are going to be more tolerant of the clumsiness of the child.
+If the child pulls an ear or pokes an eye, that dog is far less likely to bite the kid than a less game, socially attached, and physically tough dog.
 Of course, you should NEVER rely on the dog to make good judgments around kids.
 I’m not suggesting anything otherwise.
 But I do think this is where the Nanny Dog idea comes from.
-The margin for error in allowing interactions between dog and child is more substantial with the dog I’ve described above than a dog without those traits.
+The margin for error in allowing interactions between dog and child is more substantial with the dog I’ve described above than with a dog without those traits.

-However, I find that if the dogs aren’t bred for a purpose, the majority of them end up in the "pet bull" range.
-This makes sense because gameness, especially the level the old dogs were bred to, isn’t a great survival strategy.
-The dogs who make it to reproductive age, are more likely than not to be the ones who are easiest to live with.
+However, I find that if the dogs aren’t bred for a purpose, most end up in the pet bull category.
+This makes sense because gameness isn’t a great survival strategy, especially at the level the old dogs were bred to.
+The dogs who make it to reproductive age are more likely than not to be the ones who are easiest to live with.
 That’s human behavior.